Download the all-new Republic app:

 Advertisement

 Aoba sustained severe burns to his face, torso and limbs and was unconscious for weeks.
-He still cant walk and was transferred on a stretcher from his hospital room to a detention center, where an investigation was carried out while his health was carefully monitored.
+He still cannot walk and was transferred on a stretcher from his hospital room to a detention center, where an investigation was carried out while his health was carefully monitored.

 Kyoto Animation’s hits include “Lucky Star” of 2008, “K-On!” in 2011 and “Haruhi Suzumiya” in 2009.
-Its new feature film, “Violet Evergarden,” about a woman who professionally writes letters for clients, was scheduled to open in April but was postponed due to coronavirus pandemic.
+Its new feature film, “Violet Evergarden,” about a woman who professionally writes letters for clients, was scheduled to open in April but was postponed due to the coronavirus pandemic.

 18:56 IST, December 16th 2020